pmean/build-website/text/99/diagnostic-99.md

 specificity.
 Imagine a diagnostic test that takes on a range of values.
 This test follows a bell shaped curve both in the diseased and the healthy populations and the two bell curves are set two standard deviations apart.
-You could set a cutpoint to maximize specificity, to maximize sensitivity, or something in between.
+You could set a cutpoint to maximize specificity
+- to
+maximize sensitivity
+- or something in between.

 This series of graphs shows what happens across a range of cutpoints.